CliffJr/b2n/README.md

-# Package b2n provides functions for parsing byte arrays and conversion into another data types
+# Package b2n provides functions for parsing and conversion values from byte arrays and slice

 Certain purpose: